seb-pg/meta_puzzles/README.md

 <b><u>py3/*</u></b>

-The solutions using Python 3 (complete), all tested on Meta's website.

-The solutions provided are passing all Meta's tests on their website.
-Meta's basic tests and some additional are also provided in the source code.

-Written in my "quick and dirty" Python style.
+* Written in "quick and dirty" Python style.

-"sortedcontainers" has been used to provide "binary tree" like containers/collections needed to solve l4_conveyor_chaos and l4_mathematical_art.
+* "sortedcontainers" has been used to provide "binary tree" like containers/collections needed to solve l4_conveyor_chaos and l4_mathematical_art.

 <b><u>cpp17/*</u></b>

-The solutions using C\++17 (complete).

-The solutions provided  are passing all Meta's tests on their website.
-Meta's basic tests and some additional are also provided in the source code.

-C\++20 (or C\++23) would have helped making the code shorter and easier to read, but Meta's website is stuck in C\++17.
+* C\++20 (or C\++23) would have helped making the code shorter and easier to read, but Meta's website is stuck in C\++17.

-The code is written using a "plausible" medium developer style (it just works with basic C++), and not much emphasis is spent on optimisation (e.g. using polymorphic allocator would be an obvious low hanging fruit).
+* The code is written using a "plausible" medium developer style (it just works with basic C++), and not much emphasis is spent on optimisation (e.g. using polymorphic allocator would be an obvious low hanging fruit).
 * Meta passes containers, such as std::vector or std::string by value, rather than reference.
 The signature are kept but all functions are calling a more more C\++ style function using reference, which can be used for performance testing.
 * Meta used int and long long and seemed to assume they were, respectively, 32 bits and 64 bits.  int32_t/int64_t are used instead passed Meta's function signature.
 * Meta only used signed integer, rather than using the correct signed/unsigned integer (e.g. distances/counts should always be positive).
 To make code more readable, minimum casting has been used in the code for readibility, even if sometimes, it was tempting to do the right thing in term of sign correctness.
 * shared_ptr are sometimes used, intentionally, even when not needed as it matches the Python's code and provides an additional comparison opportunity.
 * l3_rabbit_hole2: iterative and recursive solutions are provided (could be interested for speed benchmark).